DevExpress/devextreme-documentation/concepts/05 UI Components/TagBox/03 Control the Behavior.md

 By default, the **TagBox** closes the drop-down list _immediately_ after a user selects an item from it.
 Therefore, the user has to open the list again if he/she wants to select another item.
 To enable the user to select multiple items without reopening the list, set the [applyValueMode](/api-reference/10%20UI%20Widgets/dxTagBox/1%20Configuration/applyValueMode.md '/Documentation/ApiReference/UI_Components/dxTagBox/Configuration/#applyValueMode') property to *"useButtons"*.
 In this case, the list is not closed until the user clicks the **OK** button.
-To make multiple selection even easier for the user, add selection controls to the **TagBox** using the [showSelectionControls](/api-reference/10%20UI%20Widgets/dxSelectBox/1%20Configuration/showSelectionControls.md '/Documentation/ApiReference/UI_Components/dxTagBox/Configuration/#showSelectionControls') option.
+To make multiple selection even easier for the user, add selection controls to the **TagBox** using the [showSelectionControls](/api-reference/10%20UI%20Widgets/dxSelectBox/1%20Configuration/showSelectionControls.md '/Documentation/ApiReference/UI_Components/dxTagBox/Configuration/#showSelectionControls') property.

 ---
 ##### jQuery